cristina-j/Book-Insights-Project-/README.md

 ## 📝 Note on File Versions

 - `books_import.py`: this is my original script used to read my Goodreads CSV and create the `Books` table.
 This version pulled genres from the "Bookshelves" column of my Goodreads csv file, which led to inaccurate genre classifications of the books, and I had to manually update the csv file with the correct genre.
 - `books_import_genre_column_updated.py`: this is the updated version with a manually corrected genre column.
-This script is the one used to create the clean, accurate `Books` table in the final database.
+This script is the one used to create the clean, accurate `Books` table in the final database. **This file has been renamed to books_dataset.py**

 Both files are included to show the evolution of the project and my learning process.